As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 Yes, sir.

-I just wanted to say that um thank God for your your words and your wisdom every day that go out and speak for me since I'm unable to talk to millions of people like you are.
+I just wanted to say that thank God for your words and your wisdom every day that go out and speak for me since I'm unable to talk to millions of people like you are.

 And I really appreciate my mom and dad's wisdom that they give me every election time.

-Now this this is fascinating.
+Yeah, but now this is fascinating.

-Because Martha Stewart, whatever she did can't hold a candle to Diane Feinstein.
+Because Martha Stewart, whatever she did, can't hold a candle to Diane Feinstein.

 She wasn't even charged with it.